MrHappynox/Happynox-Skins/README.md

 # Happynox-Skins
 Skins created and used by Happynox.

+Profil : https://osu.ppy.sh/users/15101580

-You can change the cursor of the skins with the folder "Cursor" or also the hitsounds with the folder "HitSound".
+You can change the hitsounds with the folder "HitSound".
 Also you can change the combo color in the file "skin.ini" to a more colorful one.

-Profil : https://osu.ppy.sh/users/15101580

 # [- Happy Daisy -](https://mega.nz/file/XthhjQiS#vy7pS4cjAxYI9ZhmAWLirpMjr6P6YKD6sHC6TMb8n0w)
 ![]()